Running Gaia Sky

 $ gradlew core:run

-Tip: Gaia Sky will check that you are using a version compatible with Java 15 when running the build.
-You can skip this check by setting the following environment variable to false in the context of gradle:
+Tip: Gaia Sky will check that you are using Java 1.8 when running the build.
+You can still use a newer JDK version (e.g. JDK 10) by setting the following environment variable to false in the context of gradle:

 $ export GS_JAVA_VERSION_CHECK=false